Evaluating the structure-coefficient theorem of evolutionary game theory: Theory and Results

 \subsection{Modeling population dynamics}

 We consider a discrete-time population model with arbitrary spatial structure.
-The population evolves through a sequence of replacement events which consist of pairs, $\left(R,\alpha\right)$, where $R\subseteq\left\{1,\dots ,N\right\}$ is the set of individuals to be replaced and $\alpha :R\rightarrow\left\{1,\dots ,N\right\}$ is the parentage map \citep{allen:JMB:2014,allen:JMB:2019}.
+The population evolves through a sequence of replacement events, which consist of pairs, $\left(R,\alpha\right)$, where $R\subseteq\left\{1,\dots ,N\right\}$ is the set of individuals to be replaced and $\alpha :R\rightarrow\left\{1,\dots ,N\right\}$ is the parentage map \citep{allen:JMB:2014,allen:JMB:2019}.
 In such an event, the individual at location $i\in R$ is replaced by the offspring of the individual at location $\alpha\left(i\right)$.
 If $i\notin R$, then $i$ simply lives through the time step.
-We use $\vx$ to denote the current state of the population, which is a list of the trait values of all $N$ individuals.
-For example, with just $n=2$ possible trait values, $A$ and $B$, we would have $x_i \in \{A,B\}$ for $i\in\{1,\dots,N\}$.
-In \supp, we treat $n>2$.
-We use $p_{\left(R,\alpha\right)}\left(\vx\right)$ to denote the probability that replacement event $\left(R,\alpha\right)$ occurs.
-This ``replacement rule'' \citep{allen:JMB:2014,allen:JMB:2019} depends on the state of the population because individual fecundities are affected by game payoffs.
+We assume that there are no ``empty'' sites.